enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

   software developer, software engineer, software developer adelaide, software engineer adelaide, software development, remote working, coding, coding adelaide, project management, software project, coworking
+meta-description: >-
+  A software developer at Enabled embarked on a remote working experiment in the Philippines for a month.
+Here’re the lessons learned and the verdict.
 ---
 # The backstory

-At the end of last year, I was given the opportunity to travel with my wife to the Philippines for month.
+At the end of last year, I was given the opportunity to travel with my wife to the Philippines for a month.
 Instead of taking my hard-earned leave or saying no, I proposed an experiment to Grant and Craig: to work remotely overseas for that time.
 Our fearless leaders obliged, and our great experiment began, something for which I am rather grateful.

 **The plan:** to work remotely for 1 month, either from home or a co-working space.